danahagist/100_Days_Of_ML_Code/activity.md

 **Today's Progress**:

 Worked through HackerRank's Day 10 Challenge, counting the maximum number of 1's in a binary representation of some int.
 This was a good little challenge, and I took the longer route to ensure I understood every step.
-You can see the link to my work below
+You can see the link to my work below.

+I also completed Dataquest's Machine Learning Fundamentals course including a project to predict car prices.
+Link to this is also below.

+I will wrap up the day by working through some more of Google Cloud's ML Course.

 **Thoughts:**